julienawonga/365_challenge/README.md

 ## Installation

-To get started with the project, you will need to clone the repository:
+To get started with the project, you will need to clone the repository :

 `git clone https://github.com/julienawon/365_challenge.git`